stewk033/README-generator/README.md

-# README
+# Title

 ## Description

-This is the description
+ This is my description

+## Table of Contents

 ## Installation

  These are the installation instructions

 ## Usage

-This is the usage information
+ This is the usage information.

-## Credit
+## Contribution

-These are the contribution guidelines
+ These are the contribution guidelines.

 ## License

-GPL
+ BSD

 ## Tests

-These are the test instructions
+ These are the test instructions.

+## Questions